george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ### Rest Parameters (ES6)

-Rest parameters syntax (...) enables functions to accept an indefinite number of arguments as an array.
+Rest parameters allow functions to accept an indefinite number of arguments as an array, providing a more flexible way to handle function arguments.
+They are represented by three dots (...) followed by the parameter name and collect multiple arguments into a single array parameter.

 ```javascript
 function sumAll(...numbers) {